Beyond Gaze Points: Augmenting Eye Movement with Brainwave Data for Multimodal User Authentication in Extended Reality: Authentication Architecture

 \item \textbf{Sample Extraction:} Brainwave and eye-movement samples were extracted based on the timestamps corresponding to the last hit of the eye-gaze with the dots.
 We select a duration of 0.4 seconds for samples, which encompass 0.1 seconds before the event and extending 0.3 seconds after it.
 This duration is chosen to provide data between the dot hit moving to another dot.
 If a longer duration were selected, it would result in the inclusion of data from multiple dots within each sample, thereby complicating the analysis.

-\item \textbf{Standardization:} We needed to have fix sample size as input our recognition system.
-Therefor, through resampling, we achieved a consistent count of 256 data points per second across the dataset for both of eye-movement and brainwave data.
+\item \textbf{Standardization:} We needed to have a fixed sample size as input for our recognition system.
+Therefore, through resampling, we achieved a consistent count of 256 data points per second across the dataset for both of eye-movement and brainwave data.

 \item \textbf{Data Integrity and Reliability:} In the eye movement data, we had NaN values caused by blinking.
 We filtered samples abundant in NaN values to retain only high-quality samples.
 For the remaining eye movement samples containing NaN values, interpolation techniques were applied solely within the sample to prevent information leakage.
 Unlike eye data, the brain data didn't require this step, as the brainwave recorder software has a built-in interpolation mechanism.